 Shop ’Til You Drop

 My favorite was the shopping we did at the Santa Barbara Farmers Market.
-Featuring fresh from the farm fruits and veggies from local growers, the Farmers Market is the place to shop for fresh and local produce.
+Featuring fresh veggies from local growers, a few exotic fruits – the Farmers Market is the place to shop for fresh and local produce.
 I bought enough fruits (they had some 10 varieties of plums) to last for 2 weeks and managed to finish it all.

 Wander through the grand gardens in Santa Barbara